 We know from history that the nation of Israel as a whole failed to keep their part of the agreement, so God canceled it:

 "For if that first agreement had been faultless, then there would have been no need to make a second one.
-For finding fault with them [i.e., the people], he said, Behold, the days come, said the Lord, when I will make a new agreement with the house of Israel and with the house of Judah: Not according to the first agreement that I made with their ancestors in the day when I led them by the hand out of Egypt; because they did not continue in my agreement, and I did not regard them, said the Lord" (Heb.8:7-9).
+For finding fault with them [i.e., the people], he said, Behold, the days come, says the Lord, when I will make a new agreement with the house of Israel and with the house of Judah: Not according to the first agreement that I made with their ancestors in the day when I led them by the hand out of Egypt; because they did not continue in my agreement, and I did not regard them, says the Lord" (Heb.8:7-9 Para.).

 As a nation, Israel went through periods of obedience and disobedience.
 God was extremely merciful to his chosen people; he blessed them for their obedience and forgave them for their disobedience.
 The problem was that Israel's periods of disobedience far outweighed their periods of obedience.
 By the time the prophet Jeremiah came to warn them, the Israelites had totally disregarded the intent of the agreement they had with God and they had failed to fulfill their national commitment: